 - Travel Assistance Program

 While the general services are the same regardless, some of them do have different benefits depending on the membership level.
 For example in the first two plans, the Accidental Death Benefits offers $10,000 to your estate if the plan holder dies in an accident that is covered.
-Members of MCA Total Security Plan can choose between three plans that each have different advantages.
+Members of the MCA Total Security Plan can choose between three plans that each have different advantages.

 Despite this, many of the services are identical or almost identical between plans.
 This means that anyone enrolling should pay careful attention to which plan is best for them.